spacetelescope/imexam/docs/imexam/updates.rst

 version 0.7.1 (2017-02-06)
 --------------------------
-- fixed xpa bug holdout from updating for windows specific code
+- fixed xpa bug holdout from updating for Windows specific code
 - changed default connection type from local to inet when XPA_METHOD not specified in users environment